SonarSonic/DrawingBotV3/docs/source/pfms.rst

 Sketch Catmull-Roms
 ======================
 Transforms an image into `catmull-rom splines <https://en.wikipedia.org/wiki/Centripetal_Catmull%E2%80%93Rom_spline>`_ using brightness data, by finding the next darkest curve from each point.
-It uses more accurate "Bresenham" calculations which results in longer processing times but increased precision.
+It uses more accurate "Bresenham" calculations which results in increased precision but longer processing times.

 .. image:: images/pfms/sketch_catmullroms_1.jpg